 Choosing a Used Car Website

-I like AutoTrader.com a lot because the syndicate their ads out to other large sites, including Edmunds.com, AOL, and Yahoo!
-Autos.
-CarsDirect.com charges for a listing with one photo for 30 days and more for a listing with several pics that stays up until the car sells.
+CarsDirect.com also charges for a listing with one photo (30 days).
+Again, it’s more for several pics that can stay up until the car sells.

 Free Websites for Selling Cars